ahs3n/3D-GUI-Website/README.md

 I am NOT the first person to come up with this idea.
 Bruno Simon has also done it, on his website https://bruno-simon.com/ .
 When I saw his website I was inspired to pursue this project, as I had been trying various methods of creating a personal website recently.

 Another particularly interesting site that uses 3D features is https://www.prometheusfuels.com

+## Controls
+WASD / Arrows to drive
+E to switch to a nearby car
+R to reset
+Shift R to reset to start